robinmaben/pinball/USER_GUIDE.rst

 --------------
 The overrun policy is what determines how a new run of a schedule should be brought up.
 If the overrun policy permits, run the owned schedule token, otherwise reschedule it at a later time.
-We say "try to start" because the workflow instance number is alos limited by the ``max_running_instances`` parameter.
+We say "try to start" because the workflow instance number is also limited by the ``max_running_instances`` parameter.
 Note as well, that the schedule token's ``next_run_time`` should be less than or equal to the current time to trigger the overrun policy to be checked.
 The following is an explanation along with an example of each overrun policy: